-The application of the seven critical tasks at any incident will assist with incident management and control of the situation.
-While there is no order to implementing these tasks, command, communication, and identification of the "hot zone" are crucial for first responder response and safety.
+The application of the Seven Critical Tasks at any incident will assist with incident management and control of the situation.
+While there is no order to implementing these tasks, command, communication and identification of the "hot zone" are crucial for first responder response and safety.
 (CALEA 46.2.1a)

-- Command and Communications The employee assuming incident command will immediately make that notification to the communications section, i.e., "Adam 61 I am responding and will have IC."
+- Command and Communications The employee assuming Incident Command will immediately make that notification to the communications section, i.e. "Adam 61 I am responding and will have IC."
 Based upon need, the IC may direct routine radio traffic to an alternate channel and keep initial responders on the primary channel.
-(CALEA 46.1.3a) - Assume command - Clear frequency and move routine radio traffic to another channel
+(CALEA 46.1.3a) - Assume Command - Clear Frequency and move routine radio traffic to another channel - 2.
+Identify the "Hot Zone".
+The Hot Zone is the area immediately involved in the situation, where entry into the zone could result in injury or death.
+The

-- 2. Identify the "Hot Zone".
-The hot zone is the area immediately involved in the situation, where entry into the zone could result in injury or death.
-The hot zone should be immediately identified and broadcast to all responding personnel. - "No cars between X and Y" - "No one in building X" - Establish Inner Perimeter.
-The inner perimeter is identified as the area immediately around the Hot Zone, where responding personnel may work, and secures the perimeter out from the Hot Zone. - Set up promptly - No unauthorized movement in or out - Strictly controlled area around the "Hot Zone." - 4.
+Hot Zone should be immediately identified and broadcast to all responding personnel.

+- "No cars between X and Y" - "No one in building X" - 3.
+Establish Inner Perimeter.
+The Inner Perimeter is identified as the area immediately around the Hot Zone, where responding personnel may work, and secures the perimeter out from the Hot Zone. - Set up promptly - No unauthorized movement in or out - Strictly controlled area around the "Hot Zone." - 4.
 Establish Outer Perimeter.
-The outer perimeter is identified as a position outside the Inner Perimeter that is a support function, where no defensive action is required.
-An outer perimeter is usually a traffic control position. - Provides for crowd and traffic control points - Controls access to and from the Scene - 5.
+The Outer Perimeter is identified as a position outside the Inner Perimeter that is a support function, where no defensive action is required.
+An outer perimeter is usually a Traffic Control position. - Provides for Crowd and Traffic Control Points - Controls Access/Egress to and from the Scene - 5.
 Establish Command Post.
-The command post (CP) is critical to managing the incident.
+The Command Post (CP) is critical to managing the incident.
 In most cases the supervisor's vehicle will be used as the CP.
-If the incident is going to last for more than two hours, or if multiple agencies are involved, the mobile command post (MCP) may be activated and respond to the location identified by the IC which is in a secure area.
+If the incident is going to last for more than two hours, or if multiple agencies are involved, the Mobile Command Post (MCP) will be activated and respond to the location identified by the IC which is in a secure area.
 The Command Post provides an area for strategic planning and coordination.
-(CALEA 46.1.3b) - Initially the supervisor's vehicle - MCP may be activated for extended incidents - Consideration should be given to activate the MCP immediately for any serious incident or anticipated to extend beyond two (2) hours. - 6.
+(CALEA 46.1.3b) - Initially the supervisors vehicle - MCP activated for extended incidents - Consideration should be given to activate the MCP immediately for any serious incident or anticipated to extend beyond two (2) hours. - 6.
 Establish Staging Area.
-The staging area should be located between the Inner and Outer perimeters.
-The staging area is where all responding resources will respond to and deploy from.
+The Staging Area should be located between the Inner and Outer perimeters.
+The Staging Area is where all responding resources will respond to and deploy from.
 (CALEA 46.1.3f) - Direct unassigned resources to respond to this location for check-in - Await briefing and deployment assignments, no "self-dispatching"

-A media staging area should be identified, and a public information officer (PIO) identified to respond and coordinate with the media.
-The media staging area will be within an area established by the IC outside the Inner and Outer perimeters, away from the regular staging area and the Command Post.
+A Media Staging Area should be identified, and a Public Information Officer (PIO) identified to respond and coordinate with the media.
+The Media Staging Area will be within an area established by the IC outside the Inner and Outer perimeters, away from the regular staging area and the Command Post.
 (CALEA 46.1.3g)

-- 7. Request Resources.
+7. Request Resources.
 The prompt identification of needed resources and the request for same will enhance the IC's ability to effectively manage the critical incident.
-Unless otherwise directed all resources should respond to the staging area for check in, assignment and deployment.
-(CALEA 46.1.3c/d) - Assess needs early and order resources to stand-by at the staging area for movement to the scene as required. - This may involve the need to mobilize other on duty personnel and the call in of off duty personnel.
+Unless otherwise directed all resources should respond to the Staging Area for check in, assignment and deployment.
+(CALEA 46.1.3c/d)

+- Assess needs early and order stand-by at Staging Area for movement to the scene as required. - This may involve the need to mobilize other on duty personnel and the call in of off duty personnel.